YouEsBee/CyclePlanner-React/README.md

 ## Important!!!
 Run the app in development build for maps to work.

-## Features to be implemented
+## TODO - Features to be implemented
-- ✅ Connect Nomatim or Photon Komoot API for start and destination search
-- ✅ Logic for PCN route planning
-- After PCN route is generated, the
+- After PCN route is generated, the UI for
    - Start Ride Navigation,
    - Save Route,
    - Clear,
+   - Elevation,
-   - Traffic Lights,
+   - ✅ Traffic Lights
-   - Elevation
+- Route planner optimisation
 - Profile page
    - Saved Routes,
    - etc.
-- Icons for nav bar (normal, @2x, @3x)
-- App icon (1024x1024)
 - Any other useful features

+### DONE - Implemented Features
+- ✅ Connect Nomatim or Photon Komoot API for start and destination search
+- ✅ Logic for PCN route planning
+- ✅ Icons for nav bar (normal, @2x, @3x)
+- ✅ App icon (1024x1024)

 ## Built with
 React Native (TypeScript), Expo, MapLibre, data.gov.sg